 This type of CTA block is good for customers who do not want to call the hotline or type queries into the online chat.
 Thus, by submitting their phone number, customers will receive a phone call from your manager, or whomever else you designate, to answer all their questions or help them to place an order over the phone.

 It will be better if you inform users about the precise timelines within which you will contact them, and add a countdown timer.
 If you say that you will call within 30 seconds, then make sure that the support team member can manage to respond to the request within that set timeframe.
 By doing so, you’ll make a lot of headway on the journey to improve your Shopify conversion rate.

 #7 No Upfront Shipping Costs and Terms

 According to recent statistics, one of the primary reasons for shoppers to abandon their carts is expensive shipping.
-If the customer found the needed product on your store, the next question that interests them is – “What are the payment and shipping terms?”
+If the customer found the needed product in your store, the next question that interests them is usually “What are the payment and shipping terms?”

 Of course, you have a Delivery and Payment Terms section somewhere on the site, but the customer still needs to find this page, which means leaving their current page.
 They’ve already come so far, you don’t want them leaving now.
-The shipping cost on your store may not even be that high, but if the customer realizes the fact of additional charges only at the checkout stage, then you risk adding another address to your abandoned cart email list.
+The shipping cost on your store may not even be that high, but if the customer only realizes at the checkout page that additional charges will apply, then you risk adding another address to your abandoned cart email list.

 How to fix it

 The best approach that will help you to increase the conversion rate for Shopify is to post information about possible payment and delivery methods, and terms on the product page.
 Thus, customers see the product description, its purchase and delivery options, and after that, they are free to decide whether all these terms suit their needs.

 #8 No Customer Feedback

 About 92% of visitors study company and product reviews before they make a purchase.
 88% of them trust customer reviews as well as the recommendations of close friends and family members.
 Therefore, if there is no customer feedback throughout your store, it will be hard to increase the customer trust level and get more Shopify sales.

-Product reviews also serve as a social proof of the quality of the products you sell or the services you provide.
+Product reviews also serve as a social proof of the quality of products you sell or the services you provide.
 So, we recommend that you do not overlook this opportunity to improve your Shopify store.

 How to fix it

-Customer reviews is a must-have on your online store.
+Customer reviews are a must-have on your online store.
 But where should you get them and how do you encourage customers to leave their feedback?

 Reviews from social networks work twice as well.
 For example, Vanity Planet, an online store selling beauty gadgets, posts their customers’ photos from Instagram on their product pages.
 They manage this by simply pulling all photos that have a #VPBeauty hashtag in the description.

 Important!
 You should not remove negative comments.
-Paradoxical?
+Nonsensical?
 Yes – you may think so, but when there are no people in the reviews who are, at the very least, slightly dissatisfied with their purchase, it looks suspicious.
 Therefore, negative feedback is an opportunity to show how you solve problems and fix mistakes made on the part of the company.
-Be ready to apologize, propose possible solutions, smooth out the consequences with gifts and discounts.
+Be ready to apologize, propose possible solutions, and smooth out the consequences with gifts and discounts.
 Customers always prefer to see a responsive company rather than one that is happy to take their money and close the door.

 #9 Non-adaptive Design

 In the US alone in 2020, mobile retail revenues are expected to amount to $339 billion.
 So, if your online store is still not mobile-friendly, you are losing a significant chunk of potential customers, and your way to increase the Shopify store conversion rate will be more difficult.

 How to fix it